laravelio/laravel.io/readme.md

     5. `yarn dev`
 5. Add `192.168.10.10 lio.app` to your computer's `/etc/hosts` file

-You can now visit the app in your browser by visiting [http://lio.app](http://lio.app)
+You can now visit the app in your browser by visiting [http://lio.app](http://lio.app).
+If you seeded the database you can login into a test account with `johndoe` & `password`.

 ```yaml
 ip: 192.168.10.10